pablodecm/paper-inferno/paper/paper.md

 In this section, we first study the effectiveness of the inference-aware optimisation in a synthetic mixture problem where the likelihood is known.
 We then compare our results with those obtained by standard classification-based summary statistics.
-All the code needed to reproduce the results presented the results presented here is available in an online repository [@code_repository], extensively using \textsc{TensorFlow}
+The code for reproducing the results is available online [@code_repository], using \textsc{TensorFlow}
 [@tensorflow2015-whitepaper]
-and \textsc{TensorFlow Probability} [@tran2016edward;@dillon2017tensorflow] software libraries.
+and \textsc{TensorFlow Probability} [@tran2016edward;@dillon2017tensorflow].

-To demonstrate the usage of the proposed approach a three-dimensional mixture example with two components
+To demonstrate the usage of the proposed approach, a three-dimensional mixture example with two components
 $p(\boldsymbol{x}| \mu, r, \lambda) = (1-\mu) f_b(\boldsymbol{x} | r, \lambda)
 + \mu f_s(\boldsymbol{x})$